kmt-lab/matrix_collection/README.md

 ## Third-Party License

-The matirces are downloaded from the [SuiteSparse Matrix Collection](https://sparse.tamu.edu/) and are licensed under the CC-BY 4.0 license.
+The matirces have been obtained from the [SuiteSparse Matrix Collection](https://sparse.tamu.edu/) and are licensed under the CC-BY 4.0 license.

 * Kolodziej et al., (2019), The SuiteSparse Matrix Collection Website Interface, Journal of Open Source Software, 4(35), 1244.
 [DOI](https://doi.org/10.21105/joss.01244)
 * Timothy A. Davis and Yifan Hu, (2011), The University of Florida sparse matrix collection, ACM Trans.
 Math.
 Softw., 38, 1, Article 1, 25 pages.
 [DOI](https://doi.org/10.1145/2049662.2049663)